Where to Find the Best Fried Chicken in Auckland for 2023

 SEOUL CHICKEN, AUCKLAND CBD

 Taking things to the next level is Seoul Chicken — a deep-fried dining experience in Auckland's CBD.
 Chicken is undeniably the focal point here — and can be served either original, spicy, or if you can't decide, half and half.
 The chilli chips are also a great addition, as are the pickles and spicy sauce.
-Its doors are open from midday until 11pm every day of the week.
+Its doors are open from 3pm until 8pm every day of the week, except Sundays.
 Too easy.

 SIMON AND LEE, PARNELL